 ENGIE Impact worked with the healthcare system’s regional management to ensure all sites were aware of the high-priority waste management initiative.
 To engage all staff, each site went through a rigorous plan to guarantee program adoption.

 With over 100 sites, it became apparent that each site had its own culture, workflow, cadence, and floorplan.
 By conducting a 2-week, on-site engagement with the site’s staff, ENGIE Impact better understood how to address regional goals while accommodating local needs.

 To identify opportunities for process improvement, ENGIE Impact conducted several thorough walkthroughs, shadowed the environmental services (EVS) team and audited trash bins on each floor.
 These activities provided data that enabled ENGIE Impact to locate and remove redundant trash bins, optimize EVS workflow and highlight which departments had the greatest opportunities for improvement.
 The data that was collected formed a baseline, which became the foundation for growth and maintenance of the program.

-By concentrating on trainings and open communication, ENGIE Impact created an integrated and tailored approach that influenced the staff to be more accountable for owning and expanding the program at their site.
-Within a 12-month period, ENGIE Impact enabled these transformations:
+By concentrating on training and open communication, ENGIE Impact created an integrated and tailored approach that influenced the staff to be more accountable for owning and expanding the program at their site.
+Within 12 months, ENGIE Impact enabled these transformations: